Values-Based Living: When Success Stops Feeling Like Yourself

 Values-based living is not a philosophy.
 It’s a regulation strategy.

-What Values-Based Living Actually Means (Beyond the Buzzwords)
+What Values-Based Living Actually Means

 “What should I do?”

-“What choice allows me to remain intact?”
+“What keeps me intact?”

 When values and behavior align: